Thompson Vertical Logo

 Meeting the Needs

-A Child’s Place (ACP) became a program of Thompson as a result of a merger in February 2020.
-ACP is a specialized, intensive case management service for families and children experiencing homelessness, focusing on three key priorities: access to resources, engage in healthy and supportive relationships, and increase self-sufficiency.
+A Child’s Place (ACP) is a specialized, intensive case management program for families and children experiencing homelessness.
+Our case managers focus on three key priorities: access to community resources, engage in healthy and supportive relationships, and increase self-sufficiency.

-Our ACP social workers will work with families of children of any grade – identified as McKinney-Vento (homeless) by Charlotte-Mecklenburg Schools (CMS).
-Year over year, CMS has enrollments of over 4,000 students experiencing homelessness.
-The ACP social workers work with the families to identify goals and chart a path to reach them.
+Our ACP social workers will work with families of children of any grade – identified as McKinney-Vento (homeless).
+CMS is one of our referral partners as year over year they have enrollments of over 4,000 students experiencing homelessness.
+Our ACP social workers work with the families to identify goals and chart a path to reach them.

 What do we do?